-Regulation of Vascular Smooth Muscle Cell Growth
+· Regulation of Vascular Smooth Muscle Cell Growth

-AWARDS National Heart, Lung, and Blood Institute MERIT Awa National Institutes of Health • Vascular Surgery/Cardiology Training Grant FUNDING National Institutes of Healtl ascular surgical procedures are designed to rebuild diseased blood vessels and improve blood flow.
+A W A R D S National Heart, Blood and Lung Institute MERIT Award National Institutes of Health • Vascular Surgery/Cardiology Training Grant ascular surgical procedures are designed to rebuild diseased blood vessels and improve blood flow.
 While these procedures restore the circulation, they also cause injury.
 This injury induces a wound healing response that in some instances is associated with accumulation of scar tissue (intimal hyperplasia) and significant luminal narrowing (e.g. 20-40% of coronary arteries treated by angioplasty).
-Smooth muscle cells living in the arterial wall proliferate in response to injury and are largely responsible for the intimal hyperplasia (Figure I).
+Smooth muscle cells living in the arterial wall proliferate in response to injury and are largely responsible for the intimal hyperplasia (Figure 1).
 The primary objective of our laboratory is to understand the factors that stimulate and inhibit the growth of smooth muscle cells, and to develop new strategies for the pharmacological control of intimal hyperplasia.

-Regulation of intimal hyperplasia in damaged arteries: We use the rat carotid artery stripped of its endothelium by the passage of a balloon embolectomy catheter as a simplified model of vascular repair after endarterectomy or angioplasty.
+REGULATION OF INTIMAL HYPERPLASIA IN DAMAGED ARTERIES: We use the rat carotid artery stripped of its endothelium by the passage of a balloon embolectomy catheter as a simplified model of vascular repair after endarterectomy or angioplasty.
 As in human arteries, the response to injury in rat carotid arteries involves a series of events leading to intimal hyperplasia.
 Medial smooth muscle cells start proliferating at 24-48 hours.
 They begin to migrate into the intima at four days, and they continue to proliferate and to synthesize matrix for several weeks before resuming the resting state.
 The net result is a substantial increase in wall mass.